Emergent complex quantum networks in continuous-variables non-Gaussian states: Emergent networks in complex Gaussian cluster states

 In Fig.~\ref{EmGaussianWS} we examine the difference in degree and clustering coefficient between imprinted and emergent networks.
 We observe that the properties of the imprinted WS networks strongly influence the structure of the emergent correlation networks.
-The degree distribution for the imprinted networks is always centered around $2k=10$ with larger variances for larger $p_{\mathrm{WS}}$.
-The degree distributions for the emergent networks are centered around different mean values for the three $p_{\mathrm{WS}}$ cases.
-The $p_{\mathrm{WS}} = 0.05$ case shows a broader and more skewed distribution of significantly higher degrees.
-Hence, for the emergent networks, in contrast to the imprinted ones, the largest variance is for the lowest $p_{\mathrm{WS}}$.
+The degree distribution for the imprinted networks is always centered around $2k=10$ with larger variances for larger $p_{WS}$.
+The degree distributions for the emergent networks are centered around different mean values for the three $p_{WS}$ cases.
+The $p_{WS} = 0.05$ case shows a broader and more skewed distribution of significantly higher degrees.
+Hence, for the emergent networks, in contrast to the imprinted ones, the largest variance is for the lowest $p_{WS}$.
 In general, we conclude that an increased probability of rewiring (and thus more randomness) in the imprinted network decreases the degree (which is essentially the total amount of correlation of every node) in the correlation network of Gaussian clusters.

-This reduction in the degree should be explained by a reduction in the weight of the connections because, from (\ref{Cij-Gaus}), we can demonstrate that the number of connection in the emergent network is higher for larger values of $p_{\mathrm{WS}}$.
-This is related to the choice of the normalization given by the denominator in the elements of the correlation matrix, as explained in Sec.~\ref{sec:emer-corr}.
-The histogram for the clustering coefficient is qualitatively similar to that of the degree, in the sense that increased rewiring leads to a decrease in clustering, and it is also very similar to the clustering of the imprinted networks.
+The histogram for the clustering coefficient is qualitatively similar to that of the degree, in the sense that increased rewiring leads to a decrease in clustering, and it is also very similar to the clustering of the imprinted networks \footnote{This reduction in the degree and clustering should be explained by a reduction in the weight of the connections because, from (\ref{Cij-Gaus}), we can demonstrate that the number of connection in the emergent network is higher for larger values of $p_{WS}$.
+This is related to the choice of the normalization given by the denominator in the elements of the correlation matrix, as explained in Sec.~\ref{sec:emer-corr}.}.